The things that make life worth living feel like difficulty in the middle.

 If you go too long with too low of a resistance threshold, you’re going to atrophy.
 Atrophy is when you lose muscular development.
 In layman’s terms, you become weak.

-This is how many people become weak when they remain sick for so long.
-They sit inside their house, not investing into programs, not taking any risks and not challenging themselves and this is how they begin to slowly die.
+This is how many people become weak when they remain sick for so long and not taking many risks in life.
+This is how they begin to slowly die.

 This morning I woke up at 5:40 AM, went right outside, got into a cold bath because it sucks, and spent the next 45 minutes on a call with one of our coaches (which we invested $40,000 for 1 year of coaching).